lslguru/easy-gacha/easy-gacha/README.md

 Configuration
 =============

-Three things are required to make it work:
+Two things are required to make it work:
 1. The "Easy Gacha" script
-2. The "Easy Gacha Inventory" notecard
+2. The "Easy Gacha Config" notecard
-3. The "Easy Gacha Payout" notecard

 Here are the steps to create your own Easy Gacha